Indigenous Villages of Patagonia Tour

 Meet us at the Tourism Information Office in Civic Center Plaza as we explore Patagonia's history.

-On this Bariloche tour, we'll uncover the origins of this region by examining the stories of its pre-European colonization inhabitants, including the Patagonians, Mapuches, and Canoeros.
-This journey will reveal the intricacies of these pre-Hispanic tribes.
+On this Bariloche tour, we will delve into the origins of this Argentine region and the stories of its pre-European colonization inhabitants, including the Patagonians, Mapuches, and Canoeros.
+We will investigate the pre-Hispanic tribes and their customs.

 Who were these indigenous peoples, and what customs shaped their lives?
-We will discuss these questions as we travel through Bariloche, starting at the Civic Center and heading to the shores of Lake Nahuel Huapi, a key location in their development.
-Here, we will encounter their sculptures and explore their symbolism, enhancing our understanding of their heritage.
+Do their ancestral roots persist today?
+We will address these questions as we journey through Bariloche, starting at the Civic Center and moving to the shores of Lake Nahuel Huapi, a significant cultural site.
+We will view their sculptures and discuss their symbolism and significance.

-We will visit the Church of Nuestra Señora del Nahuel Huapi to learn about the connection between the indigenous peoples of Patagonia and the Catholic Church.
-Following this, we will go to the Museum of Patagonia, which contains artifacts from the Patagonian, Mapuche, and canoeist cultures.
-You have the option to enter the museum with our guide for a closer look at these artifacts.
+Next, we will visit the Church of Nuestra Señora del Nahuel Huapi to learn about the relationship between the indigenous peoples of Patagonia and the Catholic Church.
+We will proceed to the Museum of Patagonia, which contains artifacts from Patagonian, Mapuche, and canoeist cultures.
+Optionally, you may enter the museum with our guide to view artifacts closely.

-The tour will conclude as we return to the departure point after an hour and a half of historical exploration.
+As the tour concludes, we will return to the departure point after an hour and a half of historical insights.

 Prices